Purpose & objectives

 5.5 Secretariat matters

 There shall be a Secretariat of appropriate size, composition and location.
-These shall be decided by a two-thirds vote of the Members present and voting at a General Assembly, having heard a recommendation by the Council .The Secretariat shall coordinate and assist the work of the Officers and the General Assembly.
+These shall be decided by a two-thirds vote of the Members participating and voting at a General Assembly, having heard a recommendation by the Council .The Secretariat shall coordinate and assist the work of the Officers, the Council and the General Assembly.

 5.5.2 Executive Secretary